Who to tell when someone dies

 - myGov, Medicare or a Centrelink online account.

 You will need to contact the company.
-They may give you access to their account so you can:
+They may give you access to the person’s accounts so you can:

 - view information